-Distribution of C. neoformans is worldwide; it is present in soil contaminated with bird droppings, particularly those of pigeons.
+Distribution of C. neoformans and C. gattii is worldwide.
+C. neoformans is present in soil contaminated with bird droppings, particularly those of pigeons.
+C. gattii has been isolated from decayed hollows of certain tree species.

 Risk factors for cryptococcosis include